- Assignment Type:

 - Ensure that a gender equality lens is consistently applied in the execution of all activities.

 - Support partners to empower young women and promote a culture of gender sensitive representation in all activities and program benefits

 - Submit reports as required by the partner organization and by WUSC.

 Experience and Qualifications

-- Degree and/or training in social sciences, business administration, or a related field
+- Degree and/or formal training in international development, business administration, social science, or a related field

 - Flexibility, adaptability, excellent interpersonal skills and cultural sensitivity